 The number of seniors in Canada has reached an unprecedented level in the past few years.
-In Westmount, 26% of residents are 65 years of age and over, which represents over 5260 persons.
+In Westmount, 26% of the population is 65 years of age and over, which represents over 5260 residents.
 Westmount Public Security team is here to get to know seniors in the community and offer information to resident about the resources and services available to them.
-The Westmount Public Security team is interested in your needs.
+The Westmount Public Safety team is interested in your needs.

 Services offered by the City of Westmount

 The Vulnerable Persons Registry (VPR) is a community based public safety initiative in partnership with the municipal public safety department and local community services.
 The registry promotes communication between vulnerable persons, the people who support them and the City.
 This information will assist our officers when responding to an emergency involving the vulnerable individual.
 The registry provides quick access to critical information about a registered person, such as who to call in an emergency, a detailed physical description, and any particular sensitivities that the person may experience.

 A vulnerable person is defined as a person who due to medical, cognitive, mental health or physical condition may exhibit patterns of behavior that may pose a danger to that person.
 Examples of Vulnerable Persons may include persons with autism, dementia, acquired brain injury, cerebral palsy that may cause a person to exhibit atypical behaviours (e.g. wandering, physical instability, inability to communicate, aggression, irrational fear, oversensitivity to sensory stimulus (sounds, lights, touch).

 For more information and to register in person: